kyma-incubator/varkes/openapi-mock/README.md

 - Records every request made to the node: The mock uses [morgan](https://www.npmjs.com/package/morgan)logging framework to create  a `requests.log` file.
 This file contains the called URLs, the request header, and the request body if exists.

-- Returns the OpenAPI specification as metadata: By calling '/metadata' you can see the OpenAPI specification in `text` or `x-yaml` format.
+- Returns the OpenAPI specification as metadata: Call '/metadata' to see the OpenAPI specification in `text` or `x-yaml` format.

-- Returns a dummy OAuth2 token: By calling the '/authorizationserver/oauth/token' endpoint and adding the OAuth2 requirements as query parameters you can get a dummy OAuth2 token.

 ## Development

 To run the OpenAPI mock locally, use an empty configuration:
 ```
-npm install
+npm start

 ```
 To run it locally with debug logs enabled, and an example configuration from the test suite, run: